sunrooff/DevOps_online_Kyiv_2020Q42021Q1/m5/task5.1/readme.md

 Option **-a** shows hidden files in the target folder which start on "**.**"</br></br>
 ![](./screenshots/4.1.png)</br></br>

-5) Perform the following sequence of operations:
+5) Perform the following sequence of operations:</br>
 - create a subdirectory in the home directory; **done**
 - in this subdirectory create a file containing information about directories located in the root directory (using I/O redirection operations); **done**